zeluciojr/cae-framework-example/README.md

 - how a use case implementation becomes naturally high level of abstraction, easy to be understood in terms of workflow.
 - how use cases are assembled to get ready to be used in any dispatcher layer possible
 - how to setup Logger configurations
-- how to call the execution of use cases _(still not available here)_
+- how to call the execution of use cases
 - how to call the execution of a protected use case _(still not available here)_

 <br>